newlife78/PYTHON-Time-Calculator/README.txt

 "n"is the number of days later.

 If the program is given the optional starting day of the week parameter, then the output will display the day of the week of the result.
-The day of the week in the output should appear after the time and before the number of days later.
+The day of the week in the output will appear after the time and before the number of days later.

 Below are some examples of different cases the program will handle: